Tyrod Taylor: 2013 season

-Taylor had a decent preseason in 2013 when he completed 21-of-36 passes for 263 yards and four touchdowns with two interceptions.
-He also showed his versatility as a runner using designed runs and scrambles while rushing for 66 yards on 15 carries.
-His strong preseason performance allowed him to keep his job as the Ravens backup quarterback for the third straight season.
+In the preseason, Taylor completed 21-of-36 passes for 263 yards and four touchdowns with two interceptions.
+He also showed his versatility as a runner, using designed runs and scrambles for 66 yards on 15 carries.
+Taylor's strong preseason performance allowed him to keep his job as the Ravens' backup quarterback for the third consecutive season.

-Taylor did not see any action in the 2013 season until Week 10, in a win against the Cincinnati Bengals.
-He ran an end-around handoff from Flacco for a gain of 18 yards, which was the longest run by any Ravens player in that game.
-In Week 12 against the New York Jets, Taylor played 12 total snaps, five at quarterback.
-He gained seven yards on four carries though he did have a 17-yard first down run in the first quarter.
-His total yardage was brought down by two second half runs where he lost 13 yards.
-He also had one reception for six yards.
-On December 22, 2013, Taylor would enter the game for Flacco during a blowout loss to the New England Patriots.
-On his very first snap, Gino Gradkowski snapped it too far to the right, and was recovered by New England for a touchdown.
-He finished the 41–7 loss, completing 1-of-4 passes for two yards and an interception that the Patriots defense returned for a touchdown.
+In Week 10, Taylor saw his first play of the season in a win against the Bengals.
+He ran an end-around handoff from Flacco for 18 yards, which was the longest run by any Ravens player in that game.
+Two weeks later against the New York Jets, Taylor played 12 total snaps, five at quarterback, where he gained seven yards on four carries, as well as a 17-yard first down run in the first quarter.
+Taylor's total yardage was brought down by two second half runs where he lost 13 yards.
+He also made one reception for six yards.

+In Week 16, Taylor entered the game for Flacco during a blowout loss to the New England Patriots.
+On his first snap, center Gino Gradkowski snapped the ball too far to the right, which was recovered by New England for a touchdown.
+He finished the 41–7 loss, completing 1-of-4 passes for two yards and an interception that the Patriots' defense returned for a touchdown.

 2014 season

-Taylor's only action in the 2014 season was during a Week 6 48–17 blowout victory over the Tampa Bay Buccaneers.
+In Week 6, Taylor saw his only action of the season in a 48–17 blowout victory over the Tampa Bay Buccaneers.
 Taylor came in during the fourth quarter to relieve Flacco.